eltyeb50/self-hosted-ai-starter-kit-with-Ngrok/README.md

 > [!NOTE]
 > This starter kit is designed to help you get started with self-hosted AI
-> workflows.
+> workflows and Tunelled via Ngrok free domain that will get.
 While it’s not fully optimized for production environments, it
 > combines robust components that work well together for proof-of-concept
 > projects.
 You can customize it to meet your specific needs